OnePageCRM/OnePageCRM.github.io/_posts/2018-03-02-rails-to-aws-lambda-communication-and-authentication.md

 <br/>
 ### Cookies

-[Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) are a form of authentication specific to browsers (though they could be could be used for server-server communication too).
+[Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) are a form of authentication specific to browsers (though they could be used for server-server communication too).
 A Cookie is simply a text field containing some metadata such as:

-* what domain it originated from
+* What domain it originated from
 * If it can be read by the client side Javascript, or only the browser
 * How long it should be kept